zaius/docs/content/cli/usage/building.md

 ### internal/docker-push

-The container will be committed to the the Docker host after which you can run it.
+The container will *only* be committed to the the Docker host after which you can run it.
 Alternatively, if using the [internal/docker-push](/docs/steps/internal-steps.html#docker-push) together with the [docker-local](/cli/configuration/options-and-flags.html#docker-local) flag, the build container